 Fellowships in Digital Health

-We invite applications for the Center for Machine Learning and Health (CMLH) Fellowships in Digital Health.
-Each fellowship provides full support for one year for a graduate student at Carnegie Mellon University who is pursuing cutting-edge research that advances digital health, broadly defined.
-Check out our Fellowships page for more details.
+Fourteen graduate students have been awarded one-year fellowships by UPMC Enterprises through the Center for Machine Learning and Health, beginning in fall 2017.
+Each fellowship provides full support for one year for a student who is pursuing cutting-edge research that advances digital health, broadly defined.
+Check out our Fellows page to read more about the new recipients.

 From bench to bedside, the CMLH funds projects that strive to bridge the gap between research and practice.
 All funded work at CMLH will have a clear line of sight to commercial application.
 Although many CMLH projects will involve data analytics and machine learning, our approach is technology agnostic.
 We welcome proposals that involve human-computer interaction, language technologies, information systems, computer graphics, computer vision, artificial intelligence, robotics, electrical engineering, economics, psychology, sociology, public policy, business administration, law, design, and any other disciplines that apply to healthcare.